-Force majeure or other unforeseeable events for which SCHOESSLERS is not responsible and which make it substantially more difficult or temporarily impossible to provide the contractual services, including pandemic, strike, lockout, and regulatory actions, shall allow SCHOESSLERS to postpone the performance of their services for the duration of the hindrance plus a reasonable start-up period.
-SCHIOESSLERS will immediately inform the CUSTOMER of the occurrence of such hindrances to performance.
+Force majeure or other unforeseeable events for which schoesslers is not responsible and which make it substantially more difficult or temporarily impossible to provide the contractual services, including pandemic, strike, lockout, and regulatory actions, shall allow schoesslers to postpone the performance of their services for the duration of the hindrance plus a reasonable start-up period. schoesslers shall inform the CUSTOMER immediately about the occurrence of such hindrances to performance.
 If the delays resulting from an event in accordance with sentence 1 above exceed the period of six weeks, and if an adjustment of the contract is not possible and not reasonable for either party, both parties are released from their performance obligations agreed upon in the order confirmation.
-Services delivered by SCHOESSLERS are to be remunerated by the CUSTOMER according to their share.
+Services delivered by schoesslers are to be remunerated by the CUSTOMER according to their share.
 Damage claims are excluded in such a case.

 16. Applicable law, place of jurisdiction, severability clause